pyeventsourcing/eventsourcing/docs/topics/infrastructure.rst

 StoredEvent namedtuple
 ----------------------

-As an alternative, the library also provides a sequenced item namedtuple called ``StoredEvent``.
+As an alternative, the library provides a sequenced item namedtuple called ``StoredEvent``.
 The attributes of the ``StoredEvent`` namedtuple are ``originator_id``, ``originator_version``, ``event_type``, and ``state``.

 The ``originator_id`` is the ID of the aggregate that published the event, and is equivalent to ``sequence_id`` above.